Lithuania Energy Information

 Interactive Chart Lithuania Coal and Lignite Domestic Consumption

 Electricity demand increased by 2.4%/year since 2010 with a dip in 2020 (11 TWh), and reached 12 TWh in 2021.
 Previously, it had grown strongly between 2000 and 2008 (+4.6%, on average).

 Industry absorbs 32% of electricity consumption, services 29%, and the residential sector 28% (2021).
 Those shares have remained broadly stable since 2000.

 Renewable in % Electricity Production

-The target of the National Renewable Energy and Climate Action Plan of a 23% share of renewables in final energy consumption was exceeded in 2016 and 2017 by more than 25% mainly thanks to heating (46.5% versus only 3.6% for transport and nearly 17% for power generation).
-The NEICP (2018) raised this target to 45% of renewables in 2030.
+The target of the National Renewable Energy and Climate Action Plan of a 23% share of renewables in final energy consumption has been exceeded since 2016 (26.8% in 2020, of which 50.4% for heating, 20.2% for power, and 5.5% for transport).
+The target set for renewables in 2030 in the NECP is 45% of final consumption.

 Interactive Chart Lithuania Share of Renewables in Electricity Production (incl hydro)

 GHG emissions have remained broadly stable since 2009 and were 57% below 1990 levels in 2019 (20.4 Mt).
 They decreased before by nearly 60% between 1990 and 2000 and rose by 30% rise between 2000 and 2007, offset by significant drops in 2008 and 2009.